MovinoLabs/Movino/README.md

 # Movino

-Independent Android TV client for Stremio users, built to provide a better TV-first experience with profiles, trailers, improved genre browsing, and remote-friendly navigation.
+Independent Android TV client for Stremio users, built to provide a better TV-first experience with profiles, improved genre browsing, and remote-friendly navigation.

 ## Why I built this

-I built Movino to solve a few gaps I personally experienced in the Android TV experience, such as missing profiles, limited trailer support, and weaker genre discovery.
+I built Movino to solve a few gaps I personally experienced in the Android TV experience, such as missing profiles, missing PIN support, and weaker genre discovery.
 This project is an independent implementation focused on usability, polish, and a better living room experience.

+## Movino v1.0 highlights
+	•	👤 Profiles
+	•	🔐 PIN protected profiles
+	•	🧭 Advanced genre browsing
+	•	▶️ Continue Watching
+	•	🌍 35 languages
+	•	🔃 Sync button
+	•	✨ Cinematic TV-first UI

+## Safety / Security
+	•	🔒 Movino does not run its own account backend or relay server
+	•	📦 The app stores only the data it needs locally on the device for functionality
+	•	🔑 Sign-in uses your Stremio account, and Movino works within the existing Stremio ecosystem
+	•	👀 The source code is fully public on GitHub, so anyone can inspect how the app works

 ## Important disclaimer

 **Movino is an independent third-party project.
 It is not affiliated with, endorsed by, or maintained by Stremio.**